 As mentioned above, there are plans to expand the sidewalk along Clairmont Road as a part of programmed GDOT improvements.
-Multimodal corridor improvements are also recommended along Clairmont Road through the Activity Center, between Buford Highway and Commerce Drive, in the

-County's transportation plans and documents.
-Future development should coordinate with existing and planned sidewalk and trail connections to increase walkability, bikeability, and access to nearby transit.
+Multimodal corridor improvements are also recommended along Clairmont Road through the Activity Center, between Buford Highway and Commerce Drive, in the County's transportation plans and documents.
+While the final composition of these improvements is still under review, future development should coordinate with existing and planned sidewalk and trail connections to increase walkability, bikeability, and access to nearby transit.